 By 250 AD, this level of silver had dropped to zero.
-In 312 AD, Constantine issued a new gold coin, the solidus, and shifted the Roman capital to Constantinople (now Istanbul) in the east, with merchants being forbidden to use these coins outside the kingdom.
+In 312 AD, Constantine issued a new gold coin, the solidus, and silver coin, the miliarense, and shifted the Roman capital to Constantinople (now Istanbul) in the east, with merchants being forbidden to use these coins outside the kingdom.

-And with the collapse of silver coinage in the west, numerous trade agreements vanished.
+And with the lack of access to coinage in the west, numerous trade agreements vanished.
 Invasions by Goths, Vandals, Huns, Lombards and Vikings followed, capturing slaves which they traded for Eastern silver.
 But at the same time, decentralised government, manorialism and monasteries sprang up everywhere.

 790 AD King Offa of Mercia in England joins forces with Charlemagne in France.
 With a silver mint having been established at Dorestad on the Rhine with access to a significant quantity of silver, the penny (pfennig) was reintroduced at a set weight of just under 1½ grams of silver.
 The standard £ Libra-pondo (later known in England as the Tower-weight or Tower-pound) of 240 pennies contained about 350 grams or exactly 12 "tower" ounces in silver.
 The tower system was referenced to a standard prototype found in the Tower of London.

 See this page for a family timeline of daily wages from 1261 - 1780.